WUSTL-FTWS/WUSTL-FTWS.github.io/_posts/2019-10-11-benjamin-noble.md

 Benjamin Noble is a second year PhD student in Political Science at Washington University in St. Louis.
-He will be presenting his paper, "Energy Versus Safety: Unilateral Action, Signaling, and Executive Accountability."
+He will be presenting his paper, "Energy Versus Safety: Unilateral Action, Signaling, and Executive Accountability," which you can find [here](https://www.dropbox.com/s/25s16n2m3kl6xlr/Energy_Safety_v3.pdf?dl=0).

 **Abstract**